MarcoSero/MSMatrixController/README.md

     controller.matrixViewController

-The default way to navigate the matrix of controllers is with swipe gestures, but you can also move through them programmatically.
+The default way to navigate the matrix of controllers is with swipe gestures, but you can move through them programmatically as well.

     - (void)moveLeftAnimated:(BOOL)animated;
     - (void)moveRightAnimated:(BOOL)animated;